1app.energy Blog

 If you want to catch energy waste early, check these three things once a week:

-Battery SoC at 17:00 on the two most recent sunny days.
-Should be above 60%.
-If it is consistently lower, check the midday SoC chart for unexplained drops.
+1. Battery SoC at 17:00 on the two most recent sunny days.
+If it is consistently below about 60%, check the midday SoC chart for unexplained drops.

-Any days where the EV session log shows a daytime charge.
+3. Any days where the EV session log shows a daytime charge.
 Cross-reference those days with the battery SoC chart.
-If the battery dropped significantly during the session, you lost stored solar to the car.
+If the battery dropped significantly during the session, stored solar may have been used by the car.

 These checks take five minutes a week and will surface most common problems within a month of monitoring.

-If your monitoring is showing exactly these patterns — battery low in the evening, daytime SoC drops, higher peak imports than expected — read how 1app.energy addresses each of them automatically.
+If your monitoring is showing patterns like these — battery low in the evening, daytime SoC drops, higher peak imports than expected — read how 1app.energy can help coordinate them where supported.

 Does this sound like your home?